 Symptoms include excessive drinking (polydipsia) and urination (polyuria), increased appetite (polyphagia), panting, symmetrical hair loss (alopecia), hard, calcified lumps in the skin (calcinosis cutis) and discoloration, lethargy, muscle weakness, and susceptibility to skin and urinary infections.
 Victims also develop bulging, sagging bellies, due to decreased muscle strength and the redistribution of fat from body storage areas to the abdomen.
 Left untreated, Cushing's disease can lead to life-threatening disorders such as diabetes, congestive heart failure, and liver and kidney failure, and to chronic problems of hypothyroidism, and infections of the skin, ears, gums, eyes, or bladder.

-Cushing's disease can be diagnosed by laboratory tests of blood and urine, including a urine cortisol/creatinine ratio test, an ACTH stimulation test, and low and high dose dexamethasone suppression (LDDS) tests.
+Cushing's disease can be diagnosed by laboratory tests of blood and urine, including a urine cortisol / creatinine ratio test (UCCR), an ACTH stimulation test, and low and high dose dexamethasone suppression (LDDS) tests.
 Once diagnosed, tests can also determine if it is caused by pituitary gland tumors or an adrenal gland tumor.

 In two 2013 studies of dog hair specimens, both panels of researchers found that the level of cortisol in dogs' hair is much higher when the dogs have hyperadrenocorticism.
 In the first 2013 report, a team of Austrian researchers stated: "Measuring cortisol in hair is so much easier and less painful to the animal than other tests for the disease and we think it has real promise for use as a rapid and non-invasive method to diagnose hyperadrenocorticism."
 In the second 2013 study, Italian researchers found that hair cortisol concentrations are higher in dogs with Cushings, compared to sick control dogs and healthy dogs.
 They stated: "It is a noninvasive technique that should be further investigated as a possible diagnostic procedure for the diagnosis of HC [hypercortisolism] in dogs."